suskovajulia/machine_learning_geosciences/README.md

 # machine_learning_geosciences

-Preparation codes for Machine Learning inGeosciences
+Repository for Machine Learning in Geosciences couse.
+Code will be updated weekly according to leactures update.